Liam Payne: Memorials

 Shortly after his death, fans of the singer and One Direction gathered outside the hotel in Buenos Aires before breaking into applause as the van carrying Payne's body was driven away.
 The group then lit candles and wept before dispersing.
 Payne's father Geoff visited the memorial upon arriving in Buenos Aires.
 Fans also gathered to light candles in Mexico City on 17 October and a service was held in Copenhagen.
 Written notes were left at London's Hard Rock Cafe where the telephone box featured on the cover art of Take Me Home is on display.

 At Clevedon Pier, where One Direction filmed the music video for "You & I", fans came to lay flowers at the One Direction plaque, which was installed to commemorate the filming of the music video.
 The pier's management also issued a statement of condolence and, in January 2025, a plaque was installed on the pier in Payne's memory.
 A vigil was held at the Lady Wulfrun statue at St Peter's Collegiate Church on 18 October.
-A fan memorial with an estimated attendance of up to 1,000 took place at Hyde Park on 20 October, as well as in other UK cities over the weekend.
+A fan memorial with an estimated attendance of up to 1,000 took place at Hyde Park on 20 October.
+Memorials were held in other UK cities over the weekend.
 Further memorials were held in cities across the world, including in New York's Washington Square Park.

 Rita Ora paid tribute to Payne at the 2024 MTV Europe Music Awards, calling him "one of the kindest people that [she] knew".
 Malik paid tribute to Payne at the end of all of his Stairway to the Sky Tour shows.
+The 2025 Brit Awards included a video montage paying tribute to Payne.
+In January 2025, One Direction: This Is Us was re-released in some cinemas, with proceeds from screenings donated to mental health charities.
+Niall Horan rewrote the lyrics to End of an Era following Payne's death.